-My most recent research project (under development) explores various issues related to urban violence, youth marginality, and the crime-conflict nexus across four cities: Cape Town (South Africa), Rio de Janeiro (Brazil), Freetown (Sierra Leone) and London (UK).
+My current research explores various issues related to urban violence, youth marginality, and the crime-conflict nexus across four cities: Cape Town (South Africa), Rio de Janeiro (Brazil), Freetown (Sierra Leone) and London (UK).

-The project links with local research partners and related community organisations to provide a uniquely multi-disciplinary, comparative micro-level analysis of the various factors shaping urban and gang violence, and by extension, the success or otherwise of interventions designed to reduce violence.
-Following my approach to the study of atrocities, it draws extensively on fieldwork interviews with gang-members and perpetrators of violence themselves.
+My work links with local research partners and community organisations to provide a in-depth comparative micro-level analysis of the various factors shaping urban and gang violence, and by extension, the success or otherwise of interventions designed to reduce violence.
+Following the same approach as my study of civil war atrocities, this research places emphasis on extended fieldwork and interviews with gang-members and perpetrators of violence themselves.

 Header image ©Fernando Frasão/Agência Brasil: Military operation in Rocinha favela, 22 September.
 2017.